-- Coaches are not allowed to communicate with a player during the game unless a player obtains a steward's permission to communicate. - Players who are spectating must stand on their own side of the table and may not watch games from the opposite side. - Players may not communicate (even non-verbally) with any other player. - Stewards have the authority to ask spectators to leave the playing area if they are viewed to be a distraction in any way to either player.
+- Players who are spectating must stand on their own side of the table and may not watch games from the opposite side. - Players may not communicate (even non-verbally) with any other player. - Stewards have the authority to ask spectators to leave the playing area if they are viewed to be a distraction in any way to either player.